punkish/map-data-workshop/tileserver/README.md

 #### To manually build the tile styles

+*Assumes you have Postgresql, osm2pgsql, git, and curl installed.
+Will also download and import the Mumbai metro extract.*

-First download the shapefiles that we need and install `carto` globally:
+First download the Mumbai metro extract, shapefiles that we need, and install `carto` globally:
 ````
 ./setup.sh
 sudo npm install -g carto